TessierMichael/Kaggle-SantasStolenSleigh/README.md

 ## Description

-In this projects serie I compile what I learned while exploring the theory behind a old Kaggle problem, in the present case: Santa's Stolen Sleigh, which ended on January 8 2016.
+In this projects serie I compile what I learned while exploring the theory behind an old Kaggle problem, in the present case: Santa's Stolen Sleigh, which ended on January 8 2016.

 ## The problem statement